The Never-ending Story

 We all have our own Line.

 It’s not a question I get asked as much in these educated days.
 Now, the main question is ‘How do you do it?”
 It’s simply I play. but still get a very mixed reaction to the fact I don’t share.
-When I developed my style because I value the creative process.
+When I developed my style because I value the creative process and individuality..
 I learnt by trial and error.
-These days everyone wants instant awards.
+These days everyone wants instant awards and expect me to tell them everything..

 The Cottingly Fairies is a perfect example of what people call cheating today, one or more images to create a final image but it was done in the early 1900’s in the darkroom by children.
 Cheating the darkroom?